 Football: Appropriate passes and parking permits will be supplied well in advance of the season to those media outlets regularly covering VMI football.
 All others are requested to call the Athletic Communications main line (see above) far enough in advance so that the passes may be mailed.

-Baseball: Press and photography (see below) passes will be supplied to those media outlets covering VMI Baseball.
+Baseball: Press and photography (see below) passes will be supplied as needed to those media outlets covering VMI Baseball.
 To request credentials, contact Brad Salois (see above).
-The passes can be mailed out if time allows, or they can be picked up at the ticket stand down the right-field line.
+The passes can be mailed out if time allows, or they can be picked up in the press box (for those who request in advance).

 Press Box/Row Information: